 - Enjoy the evening exploring the sights and sounds of the city.
 You are easy walking distance from Hotel Nacional and your Hotel Capri to some of the island’s best jazz

-Day 6 – Friday :: A community transformed by art, Hemingway's home and last night in Havana
+Day 6 – Friday :: A community transformed by art and last night in Havana

 - Breakfast in hotel.
 (Included)

 - Visit the community project Muraleando, a neighborhood in Havana which was inspired by the children of the community and housed in an abandoned water tank.
-Murals,sculptures and paintings adorn the buildings and street corners of what was once a very depressed area.
-Instruction of music, dance, sculpting, painting and other arts areavailable for the children, many who come from low income families or have behavioral challenges.
-Jeanne Schulz, the widow of cartoonist Charles M. Schulz (best knownfor his comic strip Peanuts which featured Charlie Brown and Snoopy), visited Muraleando and subsequently authorized an artist, her son, to paint two Snoopy murals forthe community center.
-A large Snoopy will greet you at the entrance.
+Murals, sculptures, and paintings adorn the buildings and street corners of what was once a very depressed area.
+Instruction of music, dance, sculpting, painting and other arts are available for the children, many who come from low-income families or have behavioral challenges.
+Jeanne Schulz, the widow of cartoonist Charles M. Schulz (best known for his comic strip Peanuts which featured Charlie Brown and Snoopy), visited Muraleando and subsequently authorized an artist, her son, to paint two Snoopy murals for the community center.
+A giant Snoopy will greet you at the entrance.
 (Included)

-- Lunch at Muraleando restaurant that employs members from the neighborhood.
+- Lunch at the Muraleando restaurant which employs members from the neighborhood.
 (Included) Enjoy live music and maybe even sneak in a dance instruction.
-If time allows, you can visit the artesian shop on the way out
+If time allows, you can visit the artesian shop on the way out.

 - Return to hotel